sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 ### Creating My USB-B

--   The deployment steps in this whitepaper are highly dependant on the sample configuration files included in **USB-B**.
+-   The deployment steps in this guide depend on the sample configuration files included in **USB-B**.
 Therefore it is recommended to create your own **USB-B** before starting the deployment procedure.
 To do so please complete the steps in this section.

 -   Contents of the configuration files included in **USB-B** are examples that you may change according to your branding and manufacturing choices.
 However, file names and hierarchy of the folders and files must be the same as demonstrated below in order to align your deployment procedure with this guide.